-- 1. Review tuning systems. - (a) The 'just' minor third is 6:5.
+- 1. Review tuning systems and combined periods. - (a) The 'just' minor third is 6:5.
 However, repeatedly going up by this interval a certain number of times (how many?) is supposed to give an octave, but doesn't quite.
-How far off in cents is the not-quite-octave you got using the just minor thirds from the true octave? - (b) Starting from a key note of $C=262~\mathrm{Hz}$, compute the frequency of the Pythagorean-tuned F in the C-major scale. - (c) What is the period of the signal produced by adding pure tones at 294 and 490 Hz?
-What is it if now the second is changed almost imperceptably to 492 Hz?
-(The fact that these two pairs would sound very similar, i.e. like a major sixth, demolishes the idea that the ear detects strict periodicity.) - 2.
-The spectrum of a bell1 contains the following main partials (in Hz): 150, 380, 525, 702, 865, 1212 Predict with reasons what apparent frequency ('strike tone'), and corresponding musical pitch, you would hear.
+How far off in cents is the not-quite-octave you got using the just minor thirds from the true octave? - (b) Starting from a key note of C = 262 Hz, compute the frequency of the Pythagorean-tuned F in the C-major scale.
+Also give the frequency of this note if it were equally-tempered tuned relative to this C (careful, I did not say A was exactly 440 Hz; rather work starting at the given C). - (c) What is the period of the signal produced by adding pure tones at frequencies 294 and 490 Hz?
+What is it if now the second is changed almost imperceptably to 492 Hz? - 2.
+The spectrum of a bell1 contains the following main partials (in Hz): 150, 380, 525, 702, 865, 1212 Predict and explain with reasons what apparent frequency ('strike tone'), and corresponding musical pitch, you would hear.
 [Hint: one way is to take ratios between all pairs of partials].
 Would an additional partial at 963 Hz strengthen or weaken this impression and why? - 3.
-When I listen to the bell sound in AD/DC's "Hells Bells" (the first Aural Posting, also on HW page) I hear a strong impression of A3 (220 Hz), and I think you will too2.
+When I listen to the bell sound in AD/DC's "Hells Bells" (originally an Audio Posting from 2007, also on HW page) I hear a strong impression of A3 (220 Hz), and I think you will too2.
 However there is no partial at 220 Hz or anywhere very near it.
 Please explain this (you will want to our sound analysis tools). - 4.
 Compute how the Helmholtz theory of dissonance would rate the consonance or dissonance of the following intervals, counting only the partials up to 2000 Hz.
 Assume the lower note is at 300 Hz in each case, as in the worksheet.
 Here's a scoring system that's a bit more realistic than the one in class: count 1 for a fully dissonant pair of partials (less than 10% different), and 0.5 for a marginally dissonant pair (between 10% and 15% different).
 Let's say partials closer than 15 Hz (the max beat frequency) don't count as dissonant at all.
 Please state how many fully and slightly dissonant partials there are in each case. - (a) the minor 6th (use just tuning with 5:8) - (b) the minor 2nd, i.e. one semitone (use equal-tempered tuning)